Top 4 Must-Have Pizzas In Boca Raton - Boca News

 Delivery: Call 561-826-4289.
 The delivery fee is $20, but well worth the price.

-Decor: The inside’s standard pizzeria with high counters and fresh baked pies on display.
+Decor: The inside is a standard pizzeria with high counters and fresh baked pies on display.
 While it’s nothing special, the pizza makes up for the basic interior.

-Pizza: The pizza’s cheese and sauce is good, but nothing out of this world.
+Pizza: The pizza’s cheese and sauce are good, but nothing out of this world.
 What really makes Dean Anthony’s stand out is their dough.
-Now we all know dough’s the backbone of a good slice, but they take it to the next level.
+Now we all know dough is the backbone of a good slice, but they take it to the next level.
 Thicker and crunchier than Brooklyn style, thinner and more delicate than Chicago style, it’s right in the delicious sweet spot!

-Fan Favorite: Their standard two slices and soda deal’s only $6.
+Fan Favorite: Their standard two slices and soda deal is only $6.
 What a steal, right?
 Great deal, great pizza, and a cold drink to wash it all down!

 Rating: 🍕🍕🍕🍕🍕 out of 🍕🍕🍕🍕🍕